MengTube/Foolers-Mod/README.md

 |Troll Amount|Amount of Trolls in the game|0 - Max <br />(Depending on number of players and Impostors)|1|
 |Confuse Cooldown|The cooldown of the Troll's special Confuse button|40s - 60s|50s|
 |Meeting Cooldown|The cooldown of the Troll's specal Meeting Button|40s - 60s|50s|

-# Credits:
-[BepInEx](https://github.com/NuclearPowered/BepInEx) - .NET plugin framework used for creation of this mod\
-[Reactor](https://github.com/NuclearPowered/Reactor) - Modding framework used for creating this mod\
-[PeasAPI](https://github.com/Peasplayer/PeasAPI) - The API used to simplify the creation of this mod\
-[Reactor Essentials](https://github.com/DorCoMaNdO/Reactor-Essentials) - Used for creating custom options\
-[Peasplayer](https://github.com/Peasplayer) - An amazing developer who helped me a lot with this mod\
-[C.A 100](https://www.youtube.com/channel/UCyjXUVd_kmeMmQuxwM2Gwiw) - A talented artist who drew the button art for this mod\
-[Matux](https://matux.fr) - Allowing me to use his custom Among Us server

 # Using the mod or the source code
 - Read the license before using the mod or the source code